Mara Rosa: Political information

 In 2012 new mayor Elvino Coelho Furtado was elected the new mayor, his tenure runs until 2016 when election will take place.
 In January 2005 the mayor was Otávio Alves Neto and the vice-mayor was Ostervaldo Gomes de Aguiar.
 There were 9 members of the city council and the number of eligible voters was 8,347 in December 2007.

 Demographic information

 The population density was 6.11 inhabitants/km2 in 2007.
 The population has decreased greatly since 1980, when it was 21,524.
 From 1996 to 2007 the decrease was 3.19%.
 Most of this decrease has been in the rural area.
 In 1980 the rural population was 16,309 and by 2007 it had decreased to 2,700.
-Most of these people did not move into the town itself but most likely immigrated to the large urban centers of Anápolis, Goiânia, and Brasília.
+Most of these people did not move into the town itself but most likely emigrated to the large urban centers of Anápolis, Goiânia, and Brasília.

 Economy

 There are deposits of phosphates, lead, copper, gold, and silver.
 Mara Rosa is the biggest producer of saffron in the state of Goiás and there are also important plantations of corn, soybeans, and rice.
 There are small industries producing cheese and furniture.
 In 2006 there 902 farms with 5,448 hectares of planted area and 76,000 hectares of pasture.
 Approximately 2,300 persons were dependent on the farming sector in 2005.

 In 2007 there were 21 industrial units and 124 retail units.
 There was one dairy—Laticínios Mara Rosa Ltda.
 There was one bank institution—Banco do Brasil S.A.
 The biggest employer was the retail sector with 255 workers in 2006.
 There were 713 automobiles in 2007.